 One of the key reasons for the explosive growth of sports betting is the popularity of sports.
 For example, in the U.S., online sports betting is popular at all levels of professional (and semi-professional) sports, including football, soccer and basketball.
 Furthermore, the advent of smartphone and mobile gaming technologies have created a level of ease and accessibility never seen before, allowing gamers to easily cast bets and take payouts anytime, anywhere.

 Online casinos are a massive part of the overall online gaming market across the globe.
 Online casinos are available and accessible in many ways to online gamblers, and they offer a large variety of games.
-This market segment is expected to grow substantially through 2030, and 2024 will be no exception.
+This market segment is expected to grow substantially through 2030, and 2024 is no exception.
 This growth is due in part to the popularity of the games and the ease with which mobile devices, including smartphones and tablets, can be accessed.

 Online casinos bridge the gap between traditional casino experiences and online computer-based gambling.
 Around the world, many online casinos are tied into kiosks and operate virtually at in-person locations as well as on smartphones, tablets and computers — offering gamblers multi-device gambling that is tailored to their personal tastes.
 As this convenience converges with new advances in technology such as the introduction of AI and other technologies, this is anticipated to have a profound effect on the industry.